 The remainder of this paper is structured as follows: First, we review related work from the literature in Section II.
 We then propose our idea of computing vehicle-to-platoon assignments based on similarity between vehicles in Section III.
 Afterwards, we illustrate our methodology for evaluating the proposed idea and report corresponding results in Section IV.
-Finally, we summarize and conclude our findings in Section VI.
+We discuss and summarize the results of our evaluation in Section V. Finally, we summarize and conclude our findings in Section VI.